Spectral Filtering Induced by Non-Hermitian Evolution with Balanced Gain and Loss: Enhancing Quantum Chaos

 Even if the plateau value $F_p$ of the SFF varies under BGL, the characteristic time $t_p$ at which this asymptotic value is reached is only weakly affected by BGL with respect to the unitary case and the enhancement of the ramp can be traced to the shortening of the dip time $t_d$ induced by the BGL spectral filter.
-As the ramp is governed by the eigenvalue correlations stemming from quantum chaos, their enhancement can be quantified by the ratio $t_p/t_d$ as a function of the dephasing rate $\gamma$ that enters the Gaussian filter term in Eq. (\ref{Ftbgl}); see Fig. \ref{Fig2BGL} (a).
-Remarkably, there is a critical value of $\gamma$ above which BGL suppresses the ramp as decoherence mechanisms generally do.
-However, for values of $\gamma$ below the critical one, the duration of the ramp is enhanced.
+As the ramp is governed by the eigenvalue correlations stemming from quantum chaos, their enhancement can be quantified by the ratio $t_p/t_d$ as a function of the dephasing rate $\gamma$ that enters the Gaussian filter term in Eq. (\ref{Ftbgl}); see Fig. \ref{Fig2BGL}(a).
+There is a critical value of $\gamma$ above which BGL minimizes the ramp as decoherence mechanisms generally do.
+However, for values of $\gamma$ below the critical one, the duration of the ramp is enhanced with increasing dephasing.
 The enhancement is more pronounced for larger values of $\beta$ for which it exceeds two orders of magnitude.

-One may wonder whether other filter functions provide an advantage over the Gaussian filter.
-A filter function $g(E)\geq 0$ yields the modified SFF \beqa F_t=\frac{\left|\sum_{n}e^{-(\beta+it)E_n}g(E_n)\right|^2}{Z_0(\beta)\sum_{j}e^{-\beta E_j}g(E_j)^2} \eeqa and can be engineered by generalized energy dephasing processes conditioned on BGL as discussed in \cite{SM}.
-Fig. \ref{Fig2BGL} (b) shows that the Gaussian filter is optimal in the sense that it maximizes the duration of the ramp with respect to the family of higher-order Gaussian filter functions $\exp(-\gamma t |E|^\delta)$ with $\delta\geq0$, see \cite{SM} for additional details.
+Given an energy spectrum $\{E_n\}$, obtained by theoretical or experimental means, one may wonder whether other filter functions provide an advantage over the Gaussian filter in enhancing signatures of quantum chaos.
+A filter function $g(E)\geq 0$ yields the modified SFF \beqa F_t=\frac{\left|\sum_{n}e^{-(\beta+it)E_n}g(E_n)\right|^2}{Z_0(\beta)\sum_{n}e^{-\beta E_n}g(E_n)^2}. \eeqa We consider the family of filter functions $g(E)=\exp(-\gamma t |E|^\delta)$, which includes the Gaussian case for $\delta=2$.
+Those with $\delta\geq 2$ can be engineered by generalized energy dephasing processes conditioned on BGL as discussed in \cite{SM}.
+For completeness, we also consider $0<\delta<2$.
+Figure~\ref{Fig2BGL}(b) shows that the Gaussian filter is optimal in the sense that it maximizes the duration of the ramp with respect to the family of higher-order Gaussian filter functions $\exp(-\gamma t |E|^\delta)$ with $\delta\geq0$.
+More general filters are discussed in \cite{SM}.